Maxwell5600/Persona-Library/README.md

 - `+ New Persona` right in the toolbar — create one without leaving the gallery

 **Detail view** — click any persona to open a large modal with three tabs:
-- **Details** — a clean, read-only summary: image, tags, and every part of the description laid out as labeled blocks
+- **Details** — a clean, read-only summary: image and every part of the description laid out as labeled blocks
 - **Edit** — rename, replace the image, and write the description.
-Beyond the core description, add any number of **Additional Sections**: either a plain freeform block (Outfit, Mood, Scene Details, or your own custom title), or a ready-made **character-sheet category** (Appearance, Mentality, Character Lore, Social Relationships, and more) with its own labeled fields instead of one big paragraph
+Beyond the core description, add any number of **Additional Sections**: either a plain freeform block (Outfit, Mood, Scene Details, or your own custom title), or a ready-made **character-sheet category** (Appearance, Mentality, Character Lore, Social Relationships, and more) with its own labeled fields instead of one big paragraph.
+Drag the grip handle on any section to reorder it — sections are folded into the final description in the order shown, so this isn't just cosmetic
 - **Preview** — shows *exactly* what gets folded into the prompt the AI receives, live, as you edit — core description plus every enabled section, composed exactly the way SillyTavern will inject it